DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

  Agile methodology is a project management approach that involves breaking projects into manageable phases and emphasizes continuous collaboration and improvement.
 Agile management has not only streamlined our project execution but has also created a culture that focuses on the people doing the work and how they work together.
 Agile has been an effective way to keep ourselves accountable.
 It allows us to constantly evaluate the current environment, identify uncertainties, and figure out how we can adapt without losing productivity.

- ### Short-term planning schedule
+ ### Agile meeting schedule

 Agile methodology relies on a structured meeting schedule to ensure everyone is aware of work status and maintain accountability.
-Our team operates in [two-week sprints](https://github.com/DOI-ONRR/nrrd/wiki/Joining-the-Open-Data,-Design,-and-Development-(ODDD)-project-team#meetings).
+Our team operates in two-week sprints.
 During each sprint we conduct sprint planning, daily stand-ups, weekly sync-ups, demo, sprint review and retrospective, and weekly one on one check-ins.

-**Sprint planning**: At the start of each sprint, we conduct a sprint planning meeting.
-In sprint planning, we discuss sprint goals, break down these goals into concrete tasks, and ensure that a wide range of work is incorporated into the two-week period.
-This includes activities such as user research, design, content strategy, development, analysis, and quality reviews.

-**Stand- up**: Every day we have a stand-up meeting where we share our progress on assigned tasks.
-This is a short meeting where we report on what was worked on yesterday, what's being worked on today, and report any blockers they may be facing.

-**Sync-up**: Once a week, we gather for a sync-up meeting.
-During this meeting, any team member can bring up obstacles they're encountering, seeking feedback and support from the team.

-**Demo**: At the end of the sprint, we host a demo meeting.
-This meeting is an opportunity for the team to showcase completed work to stakeholders and provides an opportunity for stakeholders to ask clarifying questions about the work done.

-**Sprint review and retrospective**: We end the sprint by holding a sprint review and retrospective meeting.
-The first half of this meeting, we review any tasks that need to be carried over to the next sprint.
-In the second half of the meeting we reflect on the sprint by noting and celebrating our successes as well as discussing any frustrations or roadblocks we encountered.

-**Weekly check-ins**: I value one-on-one check-ins with each team member.
-In these 30-minute meetings we catch-up on personal matters as well as talk through tasks assigned.
-These meetings help me as a manager to stay connected to my employees especially since we are a remote team.

-### Long–term planning schedule

 Agile management requires strategic [long-term planning](https://github.com/DOI-ONRR/nrrd/wiki/Joining-the-Open-Data,-Design,-and-Development-(ODDD)-project-team#long-term-planning-devops-product-management) and on-going refinement.
 Long-term planning includes meetings for roadmap, backlog grooming, and ad hoc design studios.

-**Roadmap**: For long-term planning in our Agile framework, we operate on a cycle of every 6 weeks, equivalent to 3 sprints.
-We refer to this as an "epic”.
-Every epic, we hold a road mapping meeting, where we collectively define our high-level goals for the next six weeks.

-**Backlog grooming**: On a monthly basis, we conduct a thorough review and refinement of our backlog.
-This process involves the removal of outdated issues that are no longer relevant.
-We prioritize and estimate tasks that still hold value and align with our goals.

-**Ad hoc design studios**: For more substantial projects, we have the flexibility to organize ad hoc design studios.
-These sessions are tailored to the specific project's needs and can extend over several weeks.
-Within these studios, we define the problem at hand, sketch solutions offline, engage in critical discussions to identify weaknesses in the proposed solutions, and ultimately decide on the approach to take.
+You can learn about the purpose of each meeting by visiting our [wiki page](https://github.com/DOI-ONRR/nrrd/wiki/Joining-the-Open-Data,-Design,-and-Development-(ODDD)-project-team#meetings) and reading [this blog](https://blog-nrrd.doi.gov/agile/) that details how our team conducts short-term planning and long-term planning following the Agile methodology.

 ## Project management tools